 Will a Criminal Conviction Impact My VA Benefits?

 When I Get Out of Prison, What Resources Are Available to Help Me Get Back On My Feet?

 If the police have taken you into custody you should know about your rights.
 To start, just because you are in police custody does not mean you have been arrested.
-The difference between arrest and detention is important because once the police have officially "arrested" you they must have what is called probable cause under the Fourth Amendment.
+The difference between arrest and detention is important because once the police have officially "arrested" you they must have "probable cause" under the Fourth Amendment.
 Probable cause requires a reasonable belief that a person has committed a crime.

 The length of time that the police may detain you without charging you varies by state.
 The general idea behind the police being able to detain you prior to officially arresting you is that they need time to investigate the incident once they arrive at the scene.
 The length of a detention will vary depending on the how long the police reasonably need to investigate.

 Detentions are voluntary unless you verbally ask to leave.
-You should always ask the officer whether you are free to go or whether you are being placed under arrest.
-If the police tell you that you may go, leave the scene.
+You should always ask the officer whether you are free to go.
+If the police tell you that you may go, leave.
 If you remain, the detention will be voluntary and legal.

 If you have been arrested, there are several possibilities.
-The fact that you were arrested says that the police believe that you have committed a crime or misdemeanor.
+The fact that you were arrested means that the police have some reason to believe that you have committed a crime or misdemeanor.
 The police are responsible for maintaining peace and order and serve as one means of collecting evidence for the government.
-The police do not, however, have the power to charge you with a crime, only the Governments designated attorneys (prosecutors) may do that.
+The police do not, however, have the power to charge you with a crime, only the Government’s designated attorneys (prosecutors) may do that.

 The criminal system is designed to punish and rehabilitate those who break the law.
 There are both federal and state crimes, and depending on the nature of your offense, you will be charged accordingly.